chmitch/mdwguide/src/lab_3/README.md

-# 	Lab 3 Redesign SSIS jobs into ELT with ADF
+# 	Challenge 3: Redesign SSIS jobs into ELT with ADF

 ## Overview